Banbbb/Banbbb.github.io/README.md

 ## **WelComE to TRoll PaGes**

-Welcome to troll page,here you will learn and find troll loadouts such as the short Habibi ak and more.
+Welcome to troll page,here you will learn and find OP loadouts such as the short Habibi ak and more.
-You will also find tips and tricks here.
+You will also find tips and tricks here that will make you better in CODM.

 ### Tips